-A share class is a designation applied to a specified type of security for example common stock.
+A share class is a designation applied to a specified type of security, for example common stock.
 Companies that have more than one share class usually identify a given class with alphabetic markers i.e. A Shares, B Shares etc. each share class can have different rights to the company.
-Capdesk share classes overview provides admins with the opportunity to give shareholders a simple overview of their rights.
-Below you can read what is intended with the designated fields in the Share Class section.

 Setting the nominal value in Capdesk will affect the computed share capital of the company (the part of the capital of a company that comes from the issue of shares).
 Share capital is calculated by the number of shares outstanding multiplied by the shares nominal value.
 This information is shown above the share class overview: